 Do Floors Have to Match Countertops?

-Your floors don’t have to be the same colors and materials as your countertops, but you should have cabinets, countertops and flooring that work well together to enhance the overall look of your kitchen.
-There are a lot of kitchen worktop and floor combinations to choose from, so a lot of your choices will come down to your personal preference.
+Your floors don’t have to be the same colors and materials as your countertops, but you should have cohesive cabinets, countertops, and flooring for kitchens that feel well-designed.
+There are a lot of kitchen worktop and floor combinations to choose from, so many of your choices will come down to your personal preference.

 Common Kitchen Design Questions

-With so many flooring options available, you’re sure to have a lot of questions.
-Here are some of the more common questions that come from deciding how to match kitchen cabinets, countertops and flooring.
+With so many kitchen flooring options available, you’re sure to have a lot of questions.
+Here are some of the more common questions that come from deciding how to match kitchen cabinets, countertops, and flooring.

 1. Should Kitchen Flooring Be Lighter or Darker Than Cabinets?